feraco/CarControl/readme.md

    - **Parameters**:
      - `duration`: Duration in milliseconds.
    - **Example**: `car.moveSlowForward(3000);` moves the car forward slowly for 3 seconds.
+### Additional Functions for CarControl Library Documentation:

+9. **Follow Line**
+   - **Signature**: `car.followLine(threshold);`
+   - **Description**: Adjusts the car's movement to follow a line based on sensor readings.
+   - **Parameters**:
+     - `threshold`: Value against which sensor readings are compared to detect the line.
+   - **Example**: `car.followLine(1000);` adjusts the car's movement to follow a line, assuming sensor values above 1000 indicate the line's presence.

+10. **Stop At Line**
+    - **Signature**: `car.stopAtLine(threshold);`
+    - **Description**: Stops the car when a line is detected by any sensor.
+    - **Parameters**:
+      - `threshold`: Value against which sensor readings are compared to detect the line.
+    - **Example**: `car.stopAtLine(1000);` stops the car when any sensor detects a line with a value below 1000.

+#### Implementing Line Following and Stopping

+The `followLine` and `stopAtLine` functions are essential for tasks like line following and stopping at specific points.
+Here's a detailed description of each function's behavior:

+**Follow Line**

+This function makes the car continuously adjust its direction to stay on a line.
+The car moves forward if all sensors detect the line.
+If a sensor detects the line is veering off to one side (indicated by a value lower than the threshold), the car will adjust its direction by turning slightly towards the opposite side.
+This function is particularly useful in situations where the line may curve or not be perfectly straight.

+**Stop At Line**

+`stopAtLine` is used for scenarios where the car needs to halt upon encountering a line, such as at an intersection or a designated stopping point.
+The function checks if any of the line sensors detect a value below the specified threshold, which indicates the presence of a line.
+Upon detection, the car's motors are stopped, bringing the car to a halt.

+Both functions rely on accurate sensor readings and may require calibration of the threshold value based on the specific characteristics of the line and the sensors.

 ### Custom Movement
 - **Signature**: `car.customMovement(forwardA, forwardB, speedA, speedB, duration)`